Victoria

 Oral History Update

-The Branch has completed five recent oral histories which are in the process of being uploaded to the website and lodged with the State Library of Victoria for historical records.
-We thank the people who gave their time and recollections so graciously and for the wealth of knowledge this provides to garden histories and all interested parties.
-Plans for four more oral histories are underway when Branch funds allow.
+The Branch conducts oral histories from time to time.
+These are added to the AGHS National Oral History Collection and lodged with the State Library of Victoria as historical records.
+We thank the people who gave up their time and recollections to provide a wealth of knowledge for garden historians and interested parties.

 Historic Gardens in Victoria

-Victoria contains many significant historic gardens and recording them is an important part of our commitment.
+Victoria contains many significant historic gardens and cultural landscape and recording them is an important part of our commitment.

 The Gong & Buninyong Botanic Gardens Masterplan, Buninyong